Bannawit/Packman/README.md

 This is the beginning of learning, in the future, I will learn more about interaction of users and more complex code that can generate a more complex function.
 # License
 This project is built by MITxPRO.
+Under MIT license
 # Roadmap
 1.develop more interaction for each opject, packman got eaten by the ghost for instance.
 2.develop a more complex, learn how to cooperate CSS and HTML to create a game.